mcp-businessmap

 MCP Businessmap

-This project is an unofficial MCP (Model Context Protocol) server for Businessmap formerly Kanbanize, designed to expose a set of tools for managing business-related entities such as boards, cards, columns, and user information.
-It is built to facilitate interaction with Large Language Models (LLMs) and similar applications through a standardized protocol.
+This project is an unofficial MCP (Model Context Protocol) server for Businessmap (formerly Kanbanize), designed to expose a set of tools for managing business-related entities such as boards, cards, columns, and user information.
+It was built to facilitate interaction with Large Language Models (LLMs) and similar applications through a standardized protocol.

-The server provides the following tools, accessible via the MCP:
+The server provides the following tools, accessible via MCP:

 • API Limits Tools: Manage and monitor API usage limits.

-• Board Tools: Interact with and manage business boards.
+• Board Tools: Interact and manage business boards.

 • Card Comments Tools: Manage comments associated with cards.